coraldodgingaquaware/coraldodgingaquaware.github.io/index.md

 ![Surf Breaks](/Images/SBPage.png)

-A list of all the breaks in the system, can filter by certain parameters or search by name.
+A list of all the breaks in the system.
+If you are logged in, you are able to add a new break.
+In addition you can edit the breaks made by yourself.
+By clicking on the card title, it takes you to the surf break page.

 ### Page for each Break